advancedresearch/toy_model_of_physical_seshatic_identity/README.md

 Physical Seshatic identity is modeled by designing a mathematical language bias such that a player (represented as `Player`) can only navigate through some space by a unique path defined by "laws of nature".

-This space in the toy model is a 4x4 matrix to enable efficient enumeration of all possible worlds (using an `u16` type in Rust).
+This space in the toy model is a 4x4 matrix to enable efficient enumeration of all possible worlds (using the `u16` type in Rust).
 While the player can have multiple choices, only one choice can lead to eventual an exit or "goal":

 ```text